kubernetes-sigs/secrets-store-csi-driver/README.md

 - Mounts secrets/keys/certs to pod using a CSI volume
 - Supports CSI Inline volume (Kubernetes version v1.15+)
 - Supports mounting multiple secrets store objects as a single volume
-- Supports pod identity to restrict access with specific identities (WIP)
+- Supports pod identity to restrict access with specific identities (Azure provider only)
 - Supports multiple secrets stores as providers
+- Supports pod portability with the SecretProviderClass CRD

 #### Table of Contents